DTC Genealogy: The Golden State Killer Paradigm and GEDmatch Policy

 | Australia | No specific statute; ministerial approval required per case in Queensland | GEDmatch accessible; no national IGG database policy | State and territory information commissioners; AISC oversight |

-Researchers at the University of California San Francisco (Erlich et al., Science 2018) estimated that, given the population coverage of US DTC databases by 2017 to 2018, approximately 60 per cent of US individuals of Northern European descent had at least one identifiable third-cousin or closer match in consumer databases, and that a query against a database of 1.3 million individuals would have a 90 per cent probability of returning a third-degree relative or closer.
-At current database sizes and growth rates, effective universal coverage of the US white population may have been achieved, meaning that for most crime scenes where the offender is of Northern European ancestry, a genealogical path to identification likely exists in consumer databases.
+Researchers at the University of California San Francisco (Erlich et al., Science 2018) estimated that, given the population coverage of US DTC databases by 2017 to 2018, approximately 60 per cent of US individuals of Northern European descent had at least one identifiable third-cousin or closer match in consumer databases.
+A database containing the profiles of approximately 3 million US individuals of European descent would cover 90 per cent of that population with at least one third-degree relative or closer match.
+At current database sizes and growth rates, effective universal coverage of the US white population may have been achieved.
+For most crime scenes where the offender is of Northern European ancestry, a genealogical path to identification likely exists in consumer databases.

-The European Union's General Data Protection Regulation (GDPR) classifies genetic data as a special category of personal data (Article 9), subject to enhanced protections.
-Processing genetic data for law enforcement purposes requires a specific legal basis under Article 10, which in practice means a specific provision in national law.
+The European Union's GDPR classifies genetic data as a special category of personal data (Article 9), subject to enhanced protections.
+Processing genetic data for law enforcement purposes requires a specific legal basis under Article 10, meaning a specific provision in national law.
 Germany's Strafprozessordnung provides such a basis for conventional forensic DNA analysis but does not explicitly address IGG.
 The European Data Protection Board has not yet issued specific guidance on IGG.

 India's Digital Personal Data Protection Act 2023 classifies genetic data as sensitive personal data under the draft Data Protection Rules (expected in 2025).
 Its processing for any purpose requires specific consent, and the law-enforcement exemptions in the Act are narrowly defined.
 Without specific legislation, IGG-based evidence in Indian criminal proceedings would face significant data-protection challenges even where a court was otherwise willing to admit it under the Bharatiya Sakshya Adhiniyam 2023.